graph TD

 print(f"\nReduced form: {reduced_form:.3f}")

-print(" (Effect of coddle ASSIGNMENT on recidivism)")
+print(" (Effect of coddle ASSIGNMENT on recidivism, from published data)")

 # --- Step 6: IV estimate (LATE = reduced form / first stage) ---